All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The best protocol for combining TB-500 with tirzepatide uses a phased approach: establish tirzepatide first, then introduce TB-500 with a loading phase followed by maintenance cycling.
 This structure allows clear attribution of effects and side effects while maximizing the complementary benefits of tissue repair and metabolic weight management.
 Your physician tailors every element of this protocol to your health history, activity level, and therapeutic goals.

-Understanding the Two Compounds
+How the Two Compounds

 TB-500: Recovery and Repair

 TB-500 is a synthetic peptide derived from thymosin beta-4, a protein that regulates actin dynamics and cell migration.
-Its primary biological role is facilitating tissue repair.
+Its primary biological role is helping with tissue repair.
 When tissue is damaged, thymosin beta-4 promotes the movement of repair cells to the injury site, stimulates new blood vessel formation to supply the healing area, and modulates inflammatory responses to support recovery.

 Tirzepatide: Aggressive Metabolic Management